Therapy for Health Habit Change – Support for Sustainable, Positive Routines

 • Eating regular meals

-• Socializing with others
+• Connecting with others

-• Tobacco use
+• Smoking or tobacco use

-• Over eating or food restriction
+• Overeating or food restriction

 The Change Process